 Pasta of your choice (This time I used Perciatelli.
 It’s thick and ropey and we love it.)

 Heat the 2 tablespoons of olive oil in as large a saucepan as you have.
 It needs to be fairly large.
-Add the chopped garlic and continue cooking on a low flame for about 5 minutes until the garlic softens, but not burns.
+Add the chopped onion and garlic and continue cooking on a low flame for about 10 minutes until the garlic softens and onions are translucent but don’t burn the garlic or the onions.
 Add the 2 cans of tomatoes and their juice and if you have fresh basil, add a few leaves now.
 (A lot of the tomatoes already have basil in them.)
 Turn up the heat and bring the sauce to a boil.
 Then bring the heat down and simmer for about one hour, at the very least.
 I usually cook it for about 1 1/2 hours.
 Use the back of a wooden spoon to crush the tomatoes; continue stirring often and add as many herbs and seasonings as you like.
 Taste it for additional salt; throw in about a teaspoon of sugar; and if you have red wine, put in approximately 1/2 cup (and then you have my permission to drink the rest with dinner).
 Continue crushing down tomatoes and stir occasionally.
-It will thicken up and your house will smell like Italy.
-I know a lot of people use onions at the beginning of this along with the garlic, but I don’t use them.
-I have in the past, but not everyone loves that flavor.
-If you do want to use them, you can add some chopped Spanish onion (about 1/2 of onion) when you put in garlic.
+It will thicken up and your house will smell like Italy or at least you’re favorite Italian Restaurant.

 Cook pasta according to directions on the package.